ITHOFAR/RxNorm-web-explorer/README.md

 * data to be queried stored in PostgreSQL (accessed by pg-pool and pg modules)
 * users can have multiple queries (results stored in PostgreSQL)
-* each query can contain multiple different pieces of information (by json_aggregation)
+* each query can contain multiple different pieces of information

 Example Use 1: